Lighting Your Big Green Egg: Techniques, Tips and Mistakes to Avoid

 Absolutely.
 Before lighting, stir the charcoal to break up ash and ensure airflow.
 The ash tool and pan make this easy.
 Then mix in a small amount of new lumpwood charcoal and light as usual.

-Our Favourite Big Green Egg Lighting Products
+Our favourite Big Green Egg lighting products

-Ash Tool
+Big Green Egg Ash Tool

 Perfect for stirring the coals, scraping out ash and safely adjusting hot cookware.

-Ash Pan
+Big Green Egg Ash Pan

 Designed to fit the bottom vent for quick, clean ash collection.
 Works brilliantly with the Ash Tool.